DaipengChen/Travel-fluxes-in-epidemic-areas/README.md

 $"Testable_prediction" document:
               The files in this document are used to perform the prediction under different movement pattern.

 @Remark: After downloading the code, please modify the input file path (C:\Users\Daipeng1993\Desktop\Code\Data\) to your own storage path.
-Some function in different documents are common.
+Some functions in different documents are common.